Sivalavida/Text-based-Industry-Classification/README.md

     scrapy crawl yahoo_ratios
     ```

+	* This populates `yahoo_spiders/data_out/` folder with data scraped from Yahoo Finance as well
+	* If .csv file you are writing to exists, delete before re-running (as Scrapy appends to files instead of overwriting)
-	* This populates `yahoo_spiders/data_out/` folder with data scraped from Yahoo Finance as well.
-Edit  `INDEX` parameter each spider accordingly to scrape data from respective index (e.g. snp, russell)
+	* Edit  `INDEX` parameter each spider accordingly to scrape data from respective index (e.g. snp, russell)

 1. Run **LSI Word Embedding.ipynb**